MrAlexLau/braise/README.md

     $ gem install braise

-## Installing in Rails applications
+## Configuring Braise in Rails applications
-Add braise to the Gemfile, then the easiest way to write an initializer that includes the Braise module and sets color scheme defaults:
+Add braise to the Gemfile, then make an initializer that includes the Braise module and sets color scheme defaults:

 ```
 # sample /config/initializers/braise.rb